 Prerequisite: CS 110 and Math 108, or permission of instructor.
 Topics include algebraic structures, graph theory, combinatorics, and symbolic logic.
 Offered every Fall.

+Prerequisite: MATH 201, with a grade of C or better.
 Matrix arithmetric and matrix algebra (determinants, adding and multiplying matrices, matrix inverse, using matrices to solve systems of equations), geometric applications of linear algebra (matrices as transformations, vectors in 2- and 3-dimensions, equations of planes, etc.); discrete probability, random variables, discrete and continuous probability distributions (including binomial and normal), expected value and variance.
 Offered every Spring.

 Prerequisite: MATH - 110.
 Topics include analytic geometry in three dimensions; vector functions; arc length and curvature; motion in space; partial differentiation and chain rule; directional derivative and gradient; optimization and Lagrange multipliers; multiple integrals, line integrals, and surface integrals; divergence and curl; theorems of Green, Gauss, and Stokes.
 Offered every Fall.